How To Measure Square Footage Of A House

 So let’s say you measure a rectangular room as 12 feet long and 14 feet wide, all you have to do to get the size in square feet is multiply the length (12 feet) by the width (14 feet.)

-This gives you a value of 168 square feet (12 x 14) for the single room.
+This gives you a value of 168 square feet (12 x 14) for a single room.

 Step 2 – Measure the Length and Breadth of Other Rooms